Piotryk/Artist-Explorer/README.md

 7. From app overview copy Client ID and paste it as string as SPOTIPY_CLIENT_ID value in config.py file.
 	It should look like this: SPOTIPY_CLIENT_ID = 'aa11aa'
 8. From app overview click 'Show client secret' under your ID and paste it as string as SPOTIPY_CLIENT_SECRET value in config.py file
+9. In config.py change pomidorek_id value to ID of any of your playlist.
+You can get ID by opening playlist in web browser.
+ID is between playlist/ and ?si=
-9. Done.
+10. Done.
 You're good to run main.py

 ** I assume you dont have an spotify dev account and app